zdkrimson/launcher/README.md

 #### Does it have Cracked/Offline Mode?

-Yes it does, but please purshace a Minecraft account if possiable. :)
+Yes it does, but please purshace a Minecraft account if possible. :)

 #### Can I install mods?